-Oulu Dance Hack is an annual event that brings together art, industry and education in a unique way.
+Oulu Dance Hack is an annual event organised by TaikaBox and Oulu University of Applied Sciences (OAMK) that brings together art, industry and education in a unique way.
 Artists travel from all over the world to spend a week in Northern Finland, together creating new work that integrates dance and technology.
 Local industries contribute their products to the project, giving artists unique opportunities to work with new technologies and adapt them to a performance context.

 The first Oulu Dance Hack took place in August 2016, produced by TaikaBox in association with the OAMK School of Media and Performing Arts and JoJo - Oulu Dance Centre, with support from Isadora, BusinessOulu, Haltian and Probot.

-The 2017 Oulu Dance Hack will be running from 23rd to 25th August in the EduLAB and the School of Media and Performing Arts at OAMK.
-During the event, the participants have 5 spacious dance studios, including fully equipt theatre stage and other work spaces available.
+The 2017 Oulu Dance Hack will be running from 23rd to 25th August in the EduLAB and the School of Media and Performing Arts at OAMK (Kotkantie 1, 90250 Oulu).
+The event is organised in partnership with OAMK, with funding from the Finnish Cultural Foundation and support from JoJo – Oulu Dance Centre, BusinessOulu, Delicode, Isadora, Voimala 1889 & Probot.
+During the event, the participants have access to 5 spacious dance studios, including a fully-equipped theatre stage and other work spaces available.

-The aim of the event is to introduce artists to the use of interactive new technology as a creative tool in a performance context and provide them with facilities and tools to help them delve deep into exploration of their creativity.
+The aim of the event is to introduce artists to the use of interactive technology as a creative tool in a performance context and provide them with facilities and tools to help them delve deeper into an exploration of their creativity.
 The event also aims to disrupt the thinking of technology businesses with artistic interventions, allowing them to take risks and enhance their product development.